 Sunset Park Library - Local History & Photos

-The original Sunset Park branch was named the South Branch and opened to the public on December 9, 1905.
-The original two story classical revival style building designed by architects Lord & Hewlett and funded by philanthropist Andrew Carnegie, occupied the present corner lot.
-Unfortunately this graceful brick and stone building was determined to be obsolete in 1970 and subsequently demolished.
+Originally called South Branch, the original Sunset Park Library opened to the public on December 9, 1905, on the same site it occupies today.
+The original two-story, Classical Revival-style building, designed by architects Lord & Hewlett and funded by philanthropist Andrew Carnegie, was demolished in 1970 and rebuilt in 1972.

 In June 1998, a week of celebratory events marked the reopening of the newly renovated Sunset Park Library, made possible by funding from Brooklyn Borough President Howard Golden.
 New features included a renovated façade, internet access and a new community meeting room on the lower level.